-I currently teach or co-teach the following courses (for a list of all courses I have taught, see my CV):
+Dr. Scott Solomon has recently taught or co-taught the following courses (for a complete list of all courses I have taught, see CV):

 This is the second in a series of two introductory biology courses (BIOC 201, EBIO 202), offered annually in the Spring.
-In EBIO 202 you will study the variety of life that makes up this planet; you will learn about various species, their classification, functions, how they came into existence, and their interactions with each other and their environments.
-You will learn how evolution is central to a complete understanding of modern biology, and will be introduced to the science of ecology and its various sub-disciplines including population ecology, community ecology, and ecosystem ecology.
-You will learn how a comparative approach offers insight into human anatomy and physiology.
-We will also touch on conservation biology and restorative ecology.
-Group discussions will allow students to explore these topics in more detail and discover how they are relevant to our everyday lives.
+In EBIO 202 students study the variety of life that makes up this planet; they learn about various species, their classification, functions, how they came into existence, and their interactions with each other and their environments.
+Students learn how evolution is central to a complete understanding of modern biology, and are introduced to the science of ecology and its various sub-disciplines including population ecology, community ecology, and ecosystem ecology.
+Students learn how a comparative approach offers insight into human anatomy and physiology.
+The course also touches on conservation biology and restorative ecology.
+Group discussions allow students to explore these topics in more detail and discover how they are relevant to our everyday lives.

 This is a two credit, half-semester course that introduces students to the science of ecology and evolutionary biology through hands-on, inquiry-based laboratory and field exercises.
 The class meets twice a week: a lecture on Mondays introduces the week’s topic; students then attend one of three afternoon lab sections that provide practical experience in the fundamentals of natural history, data collection and analysis, and communication of results.

-This course consists of a 2-week trip to Belize to examine first-hand the biology of the two most diverse ecosystems on earth: the coral reef and the tropical rainforest.
-Days will be spent in the field making observations and collecting data; lectures in the evenings will cover topics including diversity of tropical organisms and habitats, rainforest ecology, coral reef biology, historical biogeography, symbiosis, and conservation of tropical biodiversity.
+This course takes students to the Central American country of Belize to examine first-hand the biology of the two most diverse ecosystems on earth: the coral reef and the tropical rainforest.
+Days are spent in the field making observations and collecting data; lectures in the evenings cover topics including diversity of tropical organisms and habitats, rainforest ecology, coral reef biology, historical biogeography, symbiosis, and conservation of tropical biodiversity.

-This is a one-credit lecture/laboratory course focused on recognizing, quantifying, and analyzing biological diversity.
-During this course, students will work in groups to design, execute, and communicate the results of a systematic survey of particular taxonomic groups in the Big Thicket National Preserve in east Texas.
-The course includes a required, weekend-long field trip that takes place over Fall Recess.
+In this course, students work in groups to design, execute, and communicate the results of a systematic survey of particular groups of organisms in the Big Thicket National Preserve in east Texas.
+The course includes a weekend field trip to the Big Thicket.